GaryOcean428/lemur/docs/development/document-list.md

-# Find: Technical Documentation Roadmap
+# Lemur: Technical Documentation Roadmap

 ## Core Documentation Requirements

-The following documents are essential for the technical implementation of the Find engine:
+The following documents are essential for the technical implementation of the Lemur search engine:

 ### 1. Technical Architecture Document
 - System architecture overview